DISEASE & TREATMENT

 • Multifocal CIDP: muscle weakness and sensory loss asymmetrically affecting primarily the arms

-• Focal CIDP: muscle weakness and sensory loss in only one limb
+• Focal CIDP: muscle weakness and sensory loss in only one arm or leg

 • Motor CIDP: muscle weakness without sensory symptoms